 Please read Registration Instructions carefully before you begin.

-Please complete the On-line Data Form, a series of 5 screens.
+Please complete the Online Data Form, a series of 5 screens.
 Please note that this process will take up to 30 minutes, and requires detailed professional and academic information.
 Once submitted, the TORF Registrar will respond to your application.
-The online form for TORF 2015 will be available in September, 2014.

-As per instructions from the TORF Registrar, you will be required to submit all documentation and the registration fee.
-Please refer to the registration instructions for details on documentation.
+You will receive instructions from the TORF Registrar with details about submitting your documentation and the registration fee.
+Please refer to the registration instructions for more details on what documents are required.

 The TORF Registrar will confirm your acceptance into TORF.